bojackchen/digital-flow/README.md

 #### Extraction
 Resistance and Capacitance (RC) extraction using the `extractRC` command is run frequently in the flow.
 Set the extraction engine and effort level similarly.
-The first command is used before detail routing while the second command should be run when detail routing is finished.
+The first command is used before detailed routing while the second command should be run when detailed routing is finished.
 ```console
 encounter 1> setExtractRCMode -engine preRoute
 encounter 1> setExtractRCMode -engine postRoute -effortLevel medium